Morteza-Asadi-Shalmaiy/Ai-Machine-Learning/a.md

 # Concept 1: Bias-Variance Tradeoff
-it describes the tension between two types of errors that every model makes
+it describes the tension between two types of errors that every model makes, two systematic errors

 ## Bias
 - a math term (dont confuse for anything else)